-Chi-Chen Hong, PhD, joined the staff of Roswell Park Cancer Institute (RPCI) in 2006 as a research affiliate in the Department of Epidemiology and was appointed Assistant Member in 2008 in the Department of Cancer Prevention and Control within the Division of Cancer Prevention and Population Sciences.
+Chi-Chen Hong, PhD, joined the staff of Roswell Park Comprehensive Cancer Center (Roswell Park) in 2006 as a research affiliate in the Department of Epidemiology and was appointed Assistant Member in 2008 in the Department of Cancer Prevention and Control within the Division of Cancer Prevention and Population Sciences.
 Dr. Hong was named Associate Professor of Oncology in 2015.

-Dr. Hong earned her doctoral degree in Epidemiology from the University of Toronto, Ontario (2004); and subsequently completed postdoctoral training in Epidemiology at RPCI.
+Dr. Hong earned her doctoral degree in Epidemiology from the University of Toronto, Ontario (2004); and subsequently completed postdoctoral training in Epidemiology at Roswell Park.

 Dr. Hong's research focuses on breast cancer survivorship and prognosis.
 Specifically, her interests are on the influence of lifestyle, comorbidity, genetics, and immune factors on breast cancer outcomes.